laurent22/joplin/README.md

 * First, export your Evernote notebooks to ENEX files as described [here](https://help.evernote.com/hc/en-us/articles/209005557-How-to-back-up-export-and-restore-import-notes-and-notebooks).
 * In Joplin, in [command-line mode](#command-line-mode), type `import-enex /path/to/file.enex`.
 This will import the notes into a new notebook named after the filename.
-* Then repeat the process each notebook that needs to be imported.
+* Then repeat the process for each notebook that needs to be imported.

 # Synchronisation